HackergirlAK/Cybersecurity-labs-and-projects/README.md

-# Cybersecurity-labs-and-projects
-This repository contains my labs and projects throughout my learning journey
+# My Lab Documentation - learning the right way
+This repository captures my learning journey as I delve into the Cybersecurity space.
+As a beginner every lab is a mountain ,so welocome to the climb.
+## My motivation
+I am curios and enjoy challenging myself ,